racoelhosilva/PFL_replica/README.md

 ### User Interaction

+The files associated with the user interaction are the `display.pl` and `input.pl`:
+- The `display.pl` file contains all predicates that print something to the screen (game title, option menus, **input prompts**, game board and other indications such as evaluation or move history).
+This file makes extensive use of the `ansi.pl` module developed and uses the configurations specified in the `theme.pl`, more details about this can be found below.
+- The `input.pl` file contains the predicates responsible for reading user input (numbers/options, strings/names and positions/coordinates), without producing any output, in the following ways:
-> The numbers are read as the resulting integer from concatenating all the digits in the input string (i.e. skipping all the junk that may be put there)
+    - **Numbers**: read as the resulting integer from concatenating all the digits in the input string (i.e. skipping all the other characters until it reaches the end of the line)

-> The strings are the concatenation of all the chars with ASCII codes between 32-127, which includes spaces, numbers, letters and a bunch of symbols (the rest of characters is skipped)
+    - **Strings**: read as the concatenation of all the characters with ASCII codes between 32-127, which includes spaces, numbers, letters and other symbols and punctuation (also skips all other characters until it reaches the end of the line)

-> The coordinates are referenced like a spreadsheet with input where containing a sequence of letters and numbers.
-Letters refer to the column and numbers to the row, letters that don't exist in the range are skipped automatically and the first valid letter is considered.
-The same applies for numbers.
-For boards larger than 26, it is assumed spreadsheet-like index continuing from AA, AB, AC...
+    - **Positions**: referenced as a spreadsheet where the position is a combination of letters and numbers.
+Letters refer to the column, numbers to the row, and their order doesn't matter.
+Characters that are larger than a given coordinate range (or are irrelevant) are skipped automatically.
+When the coordinate only needs one character, the first valid character is considered.
+Otherwise, all valid symbols for a given coordinate are read and concatenated for spreadsheet-like indexing (i.e. rows: ...
+9, 10, 11 ... and columns: ...
+Z, AA, AB ...).
+This was done to make the functions more flexible for larger board sizes.
-> As an example, all of the following coordinates represent the same position in an 8x8 board: `a8`, `az8`, `ai8`, `8a`, `89za`, ` 8 _ a`.
+    > As an example, all of the following coordinates represent the same position (Column A, Row 8) in an 8x8 board: `a8`, `az8`, `ai8`, `8a`, `89za`, ` 8 _ a `, `l8-askd-jsa_das123888812312`.

+When it comes to input validation, some small validations are performed by the input functions (mostly skipping unwanted characters), but on top that, the predicates from the `display.pl` that use them also make some verifications:
+- **Options**: for option menus, it is checked that the number is contained between 1 and the total number of options
+- **Positions**: for positions, it is checked that the position corresponds to a piece with valid moves for the current state of the board
+Any errors that occur from the previous validations will simply display an error message to the user and prompt for new input from the user.

-## User Interface
+### Game Interface

 ## Conclusions